mariusalexander/M2-ISA-R-Perf/README.md

 - c: Generate performance estimator source files
 - i: Generate documentation
 - m: Generate monitor description file
+- b: Generate a scheduling model for given basic blocks.
+Can be combined with -i and -c

 Use the help option to get an overview of supported input arguments: